Sports in Baltimore: Lore and traditions

 When the Orioles are thrown into situations where they succeed spectacularly, especially when overcoming an adversarial situation, it is known by the Baltimore community as "Orioles Magic".
 This term was popularized by the local station WFBR when announcers reacted to Doug DeCinces' walk-off home run over the Detroit Tigers in 1979 by shouting "it might get out of here", followed by an eruption of fan cheering at Memorial Stadium.

 Eating Esskay hot dogs and drinking National Bohemian beer at Baltimore sporting events, particularly at Orioles games, has become a long-lasting tradition.
 National Bohemian is commonly referred to as "Natty Boh" by venues and Baltimoreans, however no longer served at Oriole Park itself after a marketing dispute involving usage of the Orioles color likeness on cans initiated by owner Peter Angelos.

 The term "Birdland" is commonly used to refer to the Baltimore area's fanbase for both the Ravens and the Orioles.
 MASN, the Orioles' broadcasting network, is commonly accredited with popularizing this term thanks to their promos.

 The song "Seven Nation Army" was popularized in Baltimore as the Ravens' official pump-up song.
-"Seven Nation Army" was first played at the Ravens opening game of 2011 against the Steelers, and has been played at every home game since.
+It was first played at the Ravens opening game of 2011 against the Steelers, and has been played at every home game since.
 It can often be heard at Orioles games as well.
 The song has been played whenever the Ravens score a touchdown or the Orioles hit a home run.